usnistgov/FIPS201/_Appendix/glossary.md

 inverse (e.g., to encrypt, decrypt, create a message authentication code, or verify a message authentication code).

+Secure Messaging Key Authentication (SM-AUTH)
+: An _authentication_ mechanism where the secure messaging key and associated certificate are used for authentication.

 Security Executive Agent
 : Individual responsible for the development, implementation, and oversight of effective, efficient, and uniform policies and procedures that govern the conduct of investigations and adjudications for eligibility to access classified information and eligibility to hold a sensitive position in the Federal Government.
 In accordance with Executive Order 13467 (as amended), this individual is the Director of National Intelligence (DNI).

+Symmetric Card Authentication Key Authentication (SYM-CAK) : An _authentication_ mechanism where the _PIV Card_ is identified using the CHUID or another data element, and then the card responds to a challenge by signing the challenge value with the symmetric card authentication key.
+This mechanism is deprecated.

 ~~~
 \clearpage